 Table 12: Regression Output on Health Status, Food Insecurity, and Aspirations

 All regressions are OLS, employ robust standard errors, and include a frequency weight used to construct the matched sample.
-"Member" is a dummy variable indicating treatment status; "Male" is a dummy variable indicating whether the respondent was male.
+"Member" is a dummy variable indicating whether the respondent was male.